forivall/tacoscript/doc/SPEC.md

 13. `with` will be reused for iife.
 The vanilla, (deprecated in strict mode anyways) `with` must be declared as `with!`

+14. Python-ish import statements: As autocomplete systems can resolve the members to import once we have declared from which module we are importing members, it's more useful to declare the module name first
+    ```js
+    import * as fs from 'fs'
+    import {resolve} from 'path'
+    import FileTypePipe from 'file-type-pipe'
+    import defaultImport, {FileTypePipe} from 'file-type-pipe'
+    ```

+    ```taco
+    import 'fs' as fs
+    from 'path' import {resolve}
+    from 'file-type-pipe' import FileTypePipe
+    from 'file-type-pipe import defaultImport, {FileTypePipe}
+    ```

 ## Extended syntax
 All of the following syntax is optional, but is default, and is part of the core tacoscript "experience".
 Each will be implemented as a plugin that can be